HarukiNguyen/solved-leetcode/README.md

-This file will have some code challenges that I sovled on Leetcode Let's start the journey!
+This file will have some code challenges that I sovled on Leetcode.
+Let's start the journey!